jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

    :width: 600
    :align: center

-3. Click on the button "Create" (the state of the "Create" button will change after name enters)
+3. Click on the button "Create" (it will become enablled after name is entered)

 .. image:: pic_mailboxes/mailboxesCreateMailbox.png
    :width: 600
    :align: center

-4. After successful mailbox creation will show message in the right corner of the page and mailbox will show in the list of mailboxes
+4. After successful mailbox creation you will see message in the right corner of the page and mailbox will show in the list of mailboxes

 .. image:: pic_mailboxes/mailboxesSuccessfulCreation.png
    :width: 600